RRISTM/stm32h7rs_ospi/readme.md

   /* USER CODE END 1 */
 ```

-This is because after reset the cache can contain invalid data.
-And the JumToApplication function will clen the cache and this invalid records will cause hardfault.
+This is done because, after a reset, the cache may contain invalid data.
+The JumpToApplication function will clean the cache, and these invalid records could otherwise cause a hard fault.

 10. Compile all projects.
 11. Select Application project and run debug

 ![run debug](./img/24_03_11_425.gif)

-12. check that external loader is present in debugger tab
+12. Check that external loader is present in the debugger tab

 13. Go to setup tab
 14. Add Bootloader code that it will be loaded to and we will see the code